WaveBlocks/WaveBlocksND/doc/source/manual/performing_simulations.rst

 When comparing results from many different simulations one often wants to sort and group the individual runs and corresponding output files.
-For this purpose there is a submodule called :py:class:`FileTools` which contains numerous handy functions.
+For this purpose there is a sub-module called :py:class:`FileTools` which contains numerous handy functions.